Rosuav/StilleBot/templates/chan_specials.md

 MustardMine: This is a test cheer cheer100
 StilleBot: Thank you for the 100 bits, MustardMine!
 </pre>

+To respond to the contents of regular messages, see [Triggers](triggers).

 Channel moderators may add and edit these responses below.